 To help with this process, ask yourself a few key questions:

 - What business processes do you want to outsource?

 - What are the challenges you’re currently experiencing with your back-office operations?

 - How much can you afford to spend on BPO services?

 2. Do your research

-After you feel you have a good understanding of your needs, it’s time to do some research.
+After you feel you understand your needs well, it’s time to do some research.
 This doesn’t simply mean reading online reviews (although those can be helpful).
-It’s important to get a sense of the provider’s overall capabilities by speaking with them directly.
+It’s essential to understand the provider’s overall capabilities by speaking with them.

 3. Compare providers

 Now comes one of the trickiest parts: comparing providers.
 This can be difficult because there’s no one-size-fits-all answer — each provider has their own strengths and weaknesses.